brandon-schabel/portfolio/README.md

+In order to configure the application create a config file with these parameters const config = {
+    AboutMe: "",
+    cloudinaryCloudName:'',
+    cloundinaryPicturePortfolio: '',
+    API_KEY:
+}

+export default config;

+I used Cloudinary to host my images, so if you would like to use the app as is, you will need to create an account with them.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>